terra-money/station/README.md

-# Terra Station
+# Rebel Station

 ![Banner](Banner.png)

-**Terra Station** is a web application to interact with [Terra Core](https://github.com/terra-money/core).
+**Rebel Station** is a web application to interact with [Terra Core](https://github.com/terra-money/core).

-Terra Station allows users to:
+Rebel Station allows users to:

 - View key macroeconomic metrics for Terra.
 - View the balances and values of coins and tokens held in the connected wallet.